Thames Freeport

 Location

 The Port of Tilbury (London) is the largest of 8 ports owned by Forth Ports.
 Sitting on the north bank of the Thames just 22 nautical miles east of central London, it is perfectly placed to handle cargo for London and the rest of the South-East.
-With an excess of 1,000 acres, it is home to 56 operational berths, 31 independent working terminals, 10.2km of quay and 5 million square-feet of warehousing.
+With an excess of 1,000 acres, it is home to 56 operational berths, 31 independent working terminals, 10.2 kilometres of quay and 5 million square-feet of warehousing.
 The Tilbury Tax site primarily concerns developable brownfield sites with large river frontage.

-Open in 1959, the Dagenham Ford Engine Plant is a site of 44 acres, with direct river access via dock with Ro-Ro capability.
+Opened in 1959, the Dagenham Ford Engine Plant is a site of 44 acres, with direct river access via dock with Ro-Ro capability.

 Connectivity